DomenicoArmillotta/LargeScaleProject_SocialWine/README.md

 - [x] create the random like between user and post (a function that admin can launch) [randomLikeByUser] ----> TESTED
 - [x] Testing the graph advanced query
 - [x] create a function to see all friends in graph db
-- [ ] populating the graph db with user and post scanning the review in mongo db -----> TO BE TESTED ---> BASHAR
+- [x] populating the graph db with user and post scanning the review in mongo db  TESTED ---> BASHAR
+- [ ] create a function that show the post and description fot a selected user